firebase/geofire-android/README.md

 - In your local environment set `$BINTRAY_USER` and `$BINTRAY_KEY` to your Bintray.com username and API key.
 - Checkout and update the master branch.
-- Run `./gradlew clean :library:prepareArtifacts :library:bintrayUpload`
+- Run `./gradlew clean prepareArtifacts bintrayUpload`
 - On bintray.com, publish the draft artifacts.

 [gh-actions]: https://github.com/firebase/geofire-android/actions